Chapter 4 : The Match

 Scorpious was staring at him in bafflement and then burst out laughing, doubling over as Albus jerked away from him, squealing girlishly.
 His Potions class stared at him in amazement and some started laughing while others, like Sally Creevey, were glowering at them in disgust.

-enough Potter Jr. Sit down this instant!”
+“That is quite enough Potter Jr. Sit down this instant!”
 Zabini shouted, “Ten points from Gryffindor!”

 Albus gave Scorpious a wide grin, thumping him on the back, “Sorry, mate, had to do it.”
 He said, chuckling.